rsjrny/Endurance-Nutrition-and-Hydration/README.md

 # Running Nutrition and Hydration

+# far from complete

 ## Description

-This app is designed to help you choose the correct nutrition for your run based on your hourly hydration and Nutrition requirements
+This app is designed to help you choose the correct nutrition for your run based on your hourly hydration and Nutrition requirements.
+You can manually enter the product and nutritional information or signup for a free Id and Key from NutritionIX and download the nutritional values from their database.

 ## Features